Skip to main content

 export default agent({ id: "hello", system: "Say hi." });

-The dev server log should print a line confirming the agent was registered.
-Call getAgent("hello") from a route or test.
-It should resolve to the agent you defined.
+The dev server log should confirm agent registration. getAgent("hello") should resolve from a route or test.